Is there evidence that d-limonene can help fight cancer?

 Find out if d-limonene can help fight cancer or help for GERD (gastroesophageal reflux disorder), including evidence from clinical studies.
 ConsumerLab's answer explains.

-Although bloodroot and black salve are commonly promoted as a "natural" alternative treatment for skin cancer, there is little evidence they are effective treatments.
-Even more concerning, numerous severe injuries associated with the use of bloodroot and black salve have documented, including cases in which the cancer spread over time.
-Sign in to read the full answer >>
+Although bloodroot and black salve are commonly promoted as a "natural" alternative treatment for skin cancer, as discussed below, there is little evidence they are an effective treatment.
+Even more concerning, numerous severe injuries associated with the use these "treatments" have been documented.